agritrace-javier/agritrace/README.md

 ## Architecture (High-Level)

 - **Supabase Postgres**
-  Acts as the canonical source of truth for all lot data.
+  Canonical source of truth for all lot data.

 - **Supabase Realtime**
   Broadcasts INSERT / UPDATE / DELETE events to all connected clients.